Co-branding can be a fling or a long-lasting marriage. Just remember, love is a tricky thing.

 3. Move Your Brand

 Louis Vuitton and Supreme.
 Luxurious high fashion and cult streetwear.
-Two iconic fashion brands in their respective way.
+Two iconic fashion brands in their respective ways.
 Not your obvious collaboration.
 Yet, due to the differences, the initiative quickly became one of the most important collaborations in fashion history.

 Supreme’s co-branding tactic is not a rare phenomenon.
-Since the early ’90s, Supreme has been one step ahead of all other streetwear brands by creating collaborations with the likes of Vans, Timberlands, Playboy, Brooks Brothers.
-And now Louis Vuitton.
+Since the early ’90s, Supreme has been one step ahead of all other streetwear brands by creating collaborations with the likes of Vans, Timberlands, Playboy, and Brooks Brothers.
+Now Louis Vuitton.
 Supreme’s co-branding strategy has helped the brand remain one step ahead of the game and move the brand into contexts that few other streetwear brands have managed to enter.

 4. Create Synergy